|

-Early fencing sword, circa early-to-late-1800s, presumed from Germany (possibly Britain) or general region;
+Early fencing sword, circa mid-to-late-1800s, presumed from Germany (possibly Britain) or general region;

 there is an outside chance of this being American manufacture in the European style.